After the stress of submitting college applications and waiting for the results, an exciting task for preparing for college comes next: packing.

 Bedding and Room Necessities

-It’s not a bad idea to pack on the light side.
-Most things you need can be ordered online anyway, so that way students won’t waste money.
+It’s not a bad idea to pack on the light side; it can help you avoid overbuying and spending too much on things you don’t need.
+If you get there and need things, most items can be ordered online anyway.

 Planning how to make the most of the small space provided in a college dorm is going to be great practice for when students are ready to move into apartments.